Germany urges European ban on naked short-selling

 "We are advocating a wide-reaching ban on naked short-selling of stocks, sovereign bonds, and credit default swaps," spokesman Martin Kotthaus said.
 "Only this way can destructive speculation be countered convincingly."

-A better organized approach to the bans enacted on Friday should please investors, who have said relief for bank stocks -- particularly hard hit in recent days as rumors rattled the markets -- would be temporary in the absence of co-ordinated action.
+A better organised approach to the bans enacted on Friday should please investors, who have said relief for bank stocks -- particularly hard hit in recent days as rumours rattled the markets -- would be temporary in the absence of co-ordinated action.

 Naked short-selling -- already banned by Germany last year for the same financial instruments -- involves selling securities without having first borrowed or arranged to borrow the underlying assets in the hope of buying them back at a lower price.